jmyers7/book/_sources/chapters/09-info-theory.md

 Of course, the question is hopelessly unanswerable, because _information_ is as yet undefined.
 But instead of trying to find some abstract and highfalutin description that _directly_ aims to characterize _information_ in all its diverse manifestations, we seek some sort of proxy that allows us to _indirectly_ "get at" this slippery notion.

 One such proxy is inspired and motivated by practical engineering considerations: The information content in these strings should be related to our ability to losslessly _compress_ the strings.
 Indeed, a larger compression ratio (i.e., the number of original bits to the number of compressed bits) should reflect that the string contains little information, while a smaller compression ratio should mean the opposite.
-As an extreme example, think of the bit string consisting of exactly five hundred $1$'s; we might imagine that it is the output of a third data source modeled via the random(?) variable $X_3 \sim \Ber(1)$.
+As an extreme example, think of the bit string consisting of exactly five hundred $1$'s; we might imagine that it is the output of a fourth data source modeled via the random(?) variable $X_4 \sim \Ber(1)$.
 Intuitively, there is little information content carried by such a string, which is reflected in the fact that it may be highly compressed: If we design an encoding scheme with _block length_ equal to $500$ (see below), then this string would be compressed to the length-$1$ string consisting of just the single bit $1$.
 This is a $500$ to $1$ compression factor---quite large indeed!

 How do the probabilistic models fit into these considerations?
 Remember, the models were chosen to capture statistical properties of the bit strings.
 We can take advantage of these properties by splitting the strings into substrings of a specified _block length_; for example, if we use a block length of $5$, we get: